kantoku-code/Fusion360_RollingCircleTranscription/README.md

 - ~~Cumbersome to call (To add-in)~~
 - ~~English notation only (Make it multilingual)~~ English / Japanese only
 - ~~Reverse Rotation Support~~
-- Not supported for components
+- ~~Not supported for components~~
 - Support for multiple profiles in the base profile
 - Targeted also pre-run profile support
 - Response to sketches and solids in processing results
+- Undo history remains more than necessary

 ## Action:
 Confirmed in the following environment.